Paris is filled with historical buildings and amazing monuments. This famous skyscraper certainly doesn’t fit into this marvelous urban landscape.

 You would almost start to feel sorry for the lonely tower because of all of the dirt being thrown at it.
 To make things even worse, it was voted the second-ugliest building in the world back in 2008!

-One of the weirdest facts about Tour Montparnasse is that a website named “Virtual Tourist” organized this “competition” and only the Boston City Hall was voted uglier according to their readers.
+One of the weirdest facts about Tour Montparnasse is that a website named “Virtual Tourist” organized this “competition” and only the Boston City Hall, a Brutalist building in Boston, Massachusetts, was voted uglier according to their readers.

 9. It took 3 years to remove a substance that causes cancer from the tower